-A computer repair technician is someone who installs, analyzes, repairs and maintains many different types of computer equipment, or may specialize in working on networks or servers.
-Technology is continually evolving, therefore the technician has to keep up to date in order for him be able to analyze and troubleshoot each specific job.
+Computer repair technicians install, repair, and maintain various types of computer equipment.
+Technology is continually evolving, so technicians have to keep up to date in order to analyze and troubleshoot each specific job.

 What does a Computer Repair Technician do?

 Computer repair technicians take malfunctioning computer hardware and software, and perform the necessary steps to diagnose and ensure the systems are returned to a usable state.
 Technicians also build and assemble personal computers and servers, and may set up local area networks of computers and other related devices.